 Crisul Repede Gorge begins, geographically speaking, at 10 km from Huedin, in Bologa.
 The Gorge strands along 50 km, up to Vadu Crisului.

 Between Suncuius and Balnaca, along 4 km, the Fast River makes a strong bend.
-It is the portion where one can find the Ungurul Mare Cave and the Misidului Gorges.
+It is the portion where one can find Ungurul Mare Cave and Misidului Gorges.

 Another 2 important attractions in the Apuseni Mountains are the 2 via ferrata trails (in Peretele Zanelor and in Vama Sarii).

-The Fast River Gorge is included in the site Natura 2000 The Crisul Repede Gorge – Padurea Craiului.
-It is a mixed natural reservation.
-Built in limestone, the Gorge has a typical mountain aspect.
+The Crisul Repede (Fast River) Gorge is included in the site Natura 2000 The Crisul Repede Gorge – Padurea Craiului.
+Built in limestone, the Gorge is a mixed natural reservation that has a typical mountain aspect.

 The Fast River, as its name says it, has many steep slopes.
 The river goes along high limestone walls of 100-150 m, mostly forested.

 In many areas along the Gorge, the rich vegetation creates thickets hard to cross.
 This is due to the climbing shrubs on the trees and to the bushes (hip rose, hawthorn, blackthorn etc.).
 The Gorge is also the northern limit for some southern plants: Iris apylla ssp Hungarica, Pulsatilla patens, Ruscus aculeatus.